DurthVadr/KafkaFL/README.md

 ## Future Work

 1. ✅ Fix the server-client communication
+2. ✅ Add support for LeNet model architecture
-2. Get the synchronous FL benchmarks and compare with Flower
+3. Get the synchronous FL benchmarks and compare with Flower
-3. Improve async capabilities - kafka-python library has limitations for async tasks compared to the Java library.
+4. Improve async capabilities - kafka-python library has limitations for async tasks compared to the Java library.
 Consider aiokafka if the current architecture needs async support.
-4. Implement advanced async methods like Heartbeat or buffer mechanisms
+5. Implement advanced async methods like Heartbeat or buffer mechanisms
-5. Successfully implement an Async module
+6. Successfully implement an Async module
-6. Create comprehensive tests and benchmarks
+7. Create comprehensive tests and benchmarks
-7. Add support for differential privacy
+8. Add support for differential privacy
-8. Implement secure aggregation protocols
+9. Implement secure aggregation protocols
-9. Add support for more complex model architectures
+10. Add support for more complex model architectures
-10. Implement client selection strategies
+11. Implement client selection strategies
-11. Add support for heterogeneous client devices
+12. Add support for heterogeneous client devices
-12. Implement model compression techniques to reduce communication overhead
+13. Implement model compression techniques to reduce communication overhead

 ## Documentation